codigo-natural/prueba-tecnica-meli/Mercadolibre Exam - GenAI & FFB Team.md

 ### Mercadolibre Exam - GenAI & FFB Team

 Magneto wants to recruit as many mutants as possible to fight against the X-Men.
 He has hired you to develop a project to detect if a human is a mutant based on their DNA sequence.
-For that, he has asked you to create a program with a method or function with the following signature (in Python):
+For that, he has asked you to create a program with a method or function with the following signature (in one of the following languages: Java / Golang / Python / Rust):

 ```python
 boolean isMutant(String[] dna);